vivien-walter/mllpa/README.md

 - **MDAnalysis**, to open and read the simulation files (Michaud-Agrawal et al. *MDAnalysis: A Toolkit for the Analysis of Molecular Dynamics Simulations.* J. Comput.
 Chem.
 32 (2011), 2319-2327).
 - **Scikit-Learn**, to perform the Machine Learning training and predictions on the systems (Pedregosa et al., *Scikit-learn: Machine Learning in Python*, Journal of Machine Learning Research 12 (2011), 2825-2830).
 - Tess, which is based on the C++ library **voro++**, to perform the tessellation on the systems (Chris H. Rycroft. *Voro++: A three-dimensional voronoi cell library in c++*.
 Chaos (2008), 19(041111)).

+## Documentation

+### Installation

+#### **Using the GitHub repo**

+ML-LPA can be installed directly from the source files available on our GitHub repo.
+The detailed process to install from these files is described below:

+1. Get the files, by clicking on **Code > Download ZIP**.

+2. Unzip the folder, open it in the Terminal and navigate inside the *source/*.

+3. Run the installation

+    ```sh
+    > python3 setup.py install
+    ```

+Detailed instructions can be found on the [website of the project](https://vivien-walter.github.io/mllpa/).

+### Tutorials and API

+All the documentation on ML-LPA can be found on the [website of the project](https://vivien-walter.github.io/mllpa/).